Kameron-Seals/Favorite-starter-pokemon-/README.md

 6. ~~Integrate the top 3 display into the same stylesheet format as the form and legend.~~
 7. Continue developing this project as a stepping stone for tackling larger scopes of work.
 8. Add sprites next to options on index page
+9. gcloude console on mobile is not letting me push through my reset command look into that.
 ## Technologies Used

 - HTML